-One more group of individuals that the T.R.C.R. is indebted to is our long list of Secretary-Treasurers.
+One more group of individuals that the TRCR is indebted to is our long list of Secretary-Treasurers.
 Although this was (is) a paid position, the staff were never paid enough for their hours of dedicated service.
-We are indebted to: John Murray Gibbon, Fred Laidlaw, Howard Watkins, Mary Lore, Muriel Walters, Laura-may Dennis, Linda Stewart, Barb Hensen, Marleen Lee, Penny Edgeland, Michelle Tilly, Kevin MacDonald and our current Secretary-Treasurer, Robert Vanderzweerde.
+We are indebted to: John Murray Gibbon, Fred Laidlaw, Howard Watkins, Mary Lore, Muriel Walters, Laura-May Dennis, Linda Stewart, Barbara Hensen, Marleen Lee, Penny Edgeland, Michelle Tilly, Kevin MacDonald and our current Secretary-Treasurer, Robert Vanderzweerde.
 We also acknowledge Sol Lipkind who stored our equipment and housed our offices at no charge for numerous years.
 We are indebted to Fairbanks Morris in Cochrane, Alberta who have graciously stored our equipment year after year at no charge, and now to Joel Lipkind who continues the tradition of storing our equipment at no charge.
 Ted Watchuck has transported our gear from storage to trail head/camp and back for several years.
 Many thanks…

 New Polices; forever changing the T.R.C.R.

 A milestone was reached in the spring of 2014.
 The trail riders long time outfitter, Ron Warner, sold his business, Warner Guiding and Outfitting Ltd. after 52 years of operations.
-Ron was very supportive of the T.R.C.R. for many years and we are most grateful to him for that.
-In addition, he was our best outfitter, no question!
+Ron was very supportive of the TRCR for many years and we are most grateful to him for that.
 A happy and well deserved retirement Ron!
 The “Warner reins” are now owned by Julie Canning.
-A retirement/reunion was held for Ron on October 4th, 2014 and T.R.C.R.
-President Stuart Watkins presented him with several gifts including a T.R.C.R.
-Honourary Life Membership.
+A retirement/reunion was held for Ron on October 4th, 2014 and TRCR President Stuart Watkins presented him with several gifts including a TRCR Honourary Life Membership.
 Happy Trails Ron!

-In 2014, the T.R.C.R. held its first ride with our new outfitter, Julie Canning, in the Flints Valley area of Banff National Park.
-In 2015, the T.R.C.R. returned to Waterton Lakes National Park, but to new areas within the Park and also used a non-wilderness camp for the very first time, as a trial. (this is because Parks policy forbids us from operating a camp within Waterton Park boundaries.)
-It was a very successful summer, so much so, that by popular demand we have a five-year contract with our new outfitter, Deb Watson owner of Alpine Stables.
-We were very pleased to see Deb, her Dad Dee Barrius (the cowboy legend) and their amazing family adopting the high standards of excellence that the T.R.C.R. has been proud of for over 90 years.
-Join us!!!!
+In 2015, the TRCR returned to Waterton Lakes National Park, but to new areas within the Park and also used a non-wilderness camp for the very first time, as a trial.
+(Editor’s Note: this is because Parks policy forbids us from operating a camp within Waterton Park boundaries.
+SRW) It was a very successful summer, so much so, that by popular demand we have a four-year contract with our new outfitter, Deb Watson owner of Alpine Stables.
+We were very pleased to see Deb, her Dad Dee Barrius (the cowboy legend of Waterton) and their amazing family adopting the high standards of excellence that the TRCR has been proud of for over 90 years.

 - Come back next year!